 • Develop the children spiritually, morally, socially and culturally;

 • Meet the needs of all our pupils;

 • Meet the requirements of the National Curriculum 2014.

-The majority of learning occurs within three main cross-curricular topics per year.
-Topics have a lead subject that is either History or Science and are enquiry based around a concept.
-English and Maths learning links to these subjects in order that learning can be meaningful and purposeful wherever possible, but some aspects of English and Maths are taught discretely.
-Geography is taught through continuous provision and where this links to topics.
-Similarly, where PE, Music, Art, Design Technology and Computing legitimately link to a topic these are taught in a crosscurricular way.
+The majority of learning occurs within three main cross-curricular projects per year.
+Projects have a lead subject that is either History or Science and are enquiry based around a concept.
+English and Mathematics learning links to these subjects in order that learning can be meaningful and purposeful wherever possible, but some aspects of English and Mathematics are taught discretely.
+Geography is taught through continuous provision and where this links to projects.
+Similarly, where PE, Music, Art, Design Technology and Computing legitimately link to a topic these are taught in a cross-curricular way.
 Some discrete teaching is necessary to ensure coverage.
-RE is taught according to the Hampshire Syllabus – Living Difference.
+Religious Education is taught according to the Hampshire Syllabus – Living Difference.
 The Modern Foreign Language taught at Locks Heath Junior School is French.
 Children have access to specialist teachers for aspects of their Music, PE and French teaching.
 We recognise, value and plan for rich learning opportunities that happen beyond recognisable class based lessons.
 These opportunities include: exciting activities that take place during recreation times, stimulating assemblies, rich and exiting trips and visits, an extensive residential programme and varied extra-curricular activities.